 Some people with severe tendonitis may be offered:

-- steroid injections, which may provide short-term pain relief (this cannot be offered for problems with the achilles tendon)
+- steroid injections, which may provide short-term pain relief

 - surgery to remove damaged tissue or repair a ruptured tendon